CraftingGamerTom/QCC-Greenhouse-DataCollectionSvc/README.md

 OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+                            OTHER LICENSES
+- This software uses MongoDB and is intended to be ran alongside it.
+I do not own anything that MongoDB has written.
+Big thank you to the MongoDB team for being awesome.
+- This software uses Apache Tomcat to run as a REST Client.
+I do not own anything written by Apache but would like to thank them for all their hard work.
+- This software uses Spring.io to boot and run Apache Tomcat.
+I do not own anything written by the Spring.io folks.
+You guys are pretty cool though, nice work.

                             THINGS TO KNOW